blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 ## Introduction
-In a previous study, [Raghu et al. [2020]](#Raghu) found that in model-agnostic meta-learning (MAML) for few-shot classification, nearly all change observed in the network during the inner loop fine-tuning occurs in the linear classification head.
+In a previous study, Raghu et al. [2020] <d-cite key="DBLP:conf/iclr/RaghuRBV20"></d-cite> found that in model-agnostic meta-learning (MAML) for few-shot classification, nearly all change observed in the network during the inner loop fine-tuning occurs in the linear classification head.
 The common interpretation is, that the linear head remaps encoded features to the new tasks classes in this phase.
 In classical MAML, the final linear layer weights are meta-learned as usual.
 There are problems to this approach though:

 First, it is hard to imagine that a single set of optimal weights can be learned.
 This becomes evident, when looking at class label permutations: Two different tasks can consist of the same classes, only in different order.
 Thus, well performing weights for the first task, will hardly be very useful for the second task.
-This manifests in the fact, that MAMLs performance can vary by up to <strong>15%</strong>, depending on class label assignments during testing [[Ye et al. 2022]](#Ye).
+This manifests in the fact, that MAMLs performance can vary by up to <strong>15%</strong>, depending on class label assignments during testing <d-cite key="DBLP:conf/iclr/YeC22"></d-cite>.

-Second, more difficult datasets are being suggested as few-shot learning benchmarks, like Meta-Dataset [[Triantafillou et al. 2020]](#Triantafillou).
+Second, more difficult datasets are being suggested as few-shot learning benchmarks, like Meta-Dataset <d-cite key="DBLP:conf/iclr/TriantafillouZD20"></d-cite>.
 In those, the number of classes per task varies, which makes it even impossible to learn a single set of weights for the classification layer.

 Thus, it seems reasonable to think about how to initialize the final classification layer before fine-tuning on a new task.
-Random initialization might not be optimal, as e.g. unnecessary noisy is added [[Kao et al. 2022]](#Kao).
+Random initialization might not be optimal, as e.g. unnecessary noisy is added <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite>.
 This blogpost will discuss different last layer initialization-strategies.
 All the presented approaches clearly outperform original MAML.

 ## Quick recap on MAML
-MAML is a well established algorithm in the field of optimization-based meta-learning.
-Its goal is to find parameters $ \theta $ for a parametric model $f_{\theta}$, that can be efficiently adapted to perform an unseen task from the same task-distribution, using only a few training examples.
+MAML <d-cite key="DBLP:conf/icml/FinnAL17"></d-cite> is a well established algorithm in the field of optimization-based meta-learning.
+Its goal is to find parameters $\theta $ for a parametric model $f_{\theta}$, that can be efficiently adapted to perform an unseen task from the same task-distribution, using only a few training examples.
 The pre-training of $ \theta $ is done using two nested loops (bi-level optimization), with meta-training happening in the outer loop, and task-specific fine-tuning in the inner loop.
 The task-specific fine-tuning is usually done by a few steps of gradient descend:

 $$
 \begin{equation}